-The 2018 Summer commencement exercises will be held on Friday, August 3, at 6 p.m., inside the HTC Student Recreation and Convocation Center.
+The summer 2018 commencement exercises will be held on Friday, August 3, at 6 p.m., inside the HTC Student Recreation and Convocation Center.
 The HTC Center is located on the campus of Coastal Carolina University at 104 Founders Drive.
 The doors into the HTC Center will open one hour prior to the start of the ceremony.
-General admission are required for the ceremony, seating is offered on a first-come, first-served basis.
+Tickets are required for the ceremony, seating is offered on a first-come, first-served basis.

 During commencement, degree candidates march into the HTC Center, students process with their school, behind the University banners listing the name of the school.
 This ceremony includes addresses from the president, the chairman of the Board of Trustees, the commencement speaker; honorary degrees are bestowed; and students are officially recognized as graduates of the University.